IndiePass/indiepass-android/.github/ISSUE_TEMPLATE/new-post-type.md

 ---
 name: New post type
-about: Use this if you want to see a new post type
+about: Use this if you want to see a new post type in the app

 ---